mbradic/gopas-osnovy/JS_TS1 EN.md

 #### What we will teach you

-- basic data types, including any, uknown, and never
+- Basic data types, including any, uknown, and never
-- enumeration
+- Enumeration
-- object types
+- Object types
-- union and intersection types
+- Union and intersection types
-- functional types
+- Functional types
-- classes and interfaces
+- Classes and interfaces

 #### Required input knowledge